juhopaak/cos-d435/README.md

 Programming exercises for the University of Helsinki course "Machine learning for social scientists."

+To begin, install required libraries by running the notebooks
+* 00 Setup Python.ipynb
+* 00 Setup R.ipynb

 See the course Moodle page for the assigned readings.

 The course is based on earlier implementation by Matti Nelimarkka, organized on